fontanf/localsearchsolver/README.md

 Maximum-Weight Independent Set Problem from [fontanf/stablesolver](https://github.com/fontanf/stablesolver/blob/master/stablesolver/algorithms/localsearch.cpp)
 * Algorithm:
-  * Perturbation: force vertex `v` in/out of the solution
   * Local search neighborhoods:
     * Move vertex `v` in/out of the solution (and remove conflicting vertices)
     * Remove one vertex and add two non-conflicting vertices from its neighbors
+  * Perturbation: force vertex `v` in/out of the solution

 Graph Coloring Problem from [fontanf/coloringsolver](https://github.com/fontanf/coloringsolver/blob/master/coloringsolver/algorithms/localsearch.cpp)
 * Example of a problem with a granular objective
 * Algorithm:
+  * Local search neighborhood: change the color of a conflicting vertex
   * Perturbation:
     * If the solution is feasible, merge two colors
     * If the solution is infeasible, change the color of a conflicting vertex
-  * Local search neighborhoods:
-    * Change the color of a conflicting vertex

 ## Usage, running examples from command line